saladpuk/CSharp-Professional-at-Work/slides/Day4.md

 <!-- .slide: data-auto-animate data-auto-animate-id="exception" -->
 ## Exception Handling
-📖 How to read an error messages
+📖 How to read error messages
 ```
 Unhandled exception.
 System.InvalidOperationException: Operation is not valid due to the current state of the object.
    at ConsoleApp2.SqlDatabaseConnector.Connect() in D:\g\t3mp\ConsoleApp2\ConsoleApp2\Program.cs:line 23